Igcorreia/Z-TV/README.md

 - Load everything on GPU
 - Make it as dynamic as possible, data source should be enougth to change evertyhing
 - Use a modern stack like Webpack, Babel, etc (type=module does not work)

+# Credits

+​​​​​​​All the logo and brands are copyright by Zillow, Inc. To learn more about the copyright visit: https://www.zillowgroup.com/terms-of-use/

+Photos from Unsplash

+Icons some hand made other from FontAwesome

+### FOLLOW

+Twitter ~ Dribbble ~ Codepen

+### CONNECT

+@igcorreia
+(Telegram, Instagram or Snapchat)